Carmen Cid: Early life and education

-Her father shared his interest in biology with her when she was young by taking her to Natural History Museums in Havana, Cuba and New York City.
-She became more interested in biology in high school, but didn’t realize her interest in wetland ecology until she was on a field trip in a Plant Ecology course her junior year of college.
+Her father shared his interest in biology with her when she was young by taking her to Natural History Museums in Havana, Cuba, and New York City.
+She became more interested in biology in high school, but did not realize her interest in wetland ecology until she was on a field trip in a Plant Ecology course her junior year of college.
 Cid graduated cum laude with a degree in Biology from New York University.
 She then went to a master’s program at Ohio State University where she graduated with a degree in Botany.
 In 1984, she got her PhD in Botany and Plant Pathology from Michigan State University.

-Career and Research
+Career and research

 Carmen Cid began her ecology career by teaching biology at Truman State University in 1985.
 In 1987, Cid left that position to teach at Eastern Connecticut State University, where in 2005, she was appointed dean of the School of Arts and Sciences.
 She still holds these positions.
-Cid was elected a fellow of the ESA in 2017, and in 2020, she was announced as a board member serving from 2021-2024.
+Cid was elected a fellow of the ESA in 2017, and in 2020, she was announced as a board member serving from 2021 to 2024.

 Cid is involved in a number initiatives for advancing urban ecology curriculum and implementing leadership programs for recruiting and retaining undergraduate women and minorities in ecology.
 She helped establish Strategies for Ecology Education, Diversity and Sustainability (SEEDS), an award-winning mentorship program for minority undergraduate students.
-She was also one of the founding members of Gender and Minority Affairs Committee and the chair from 1991-1994.
+She was also one of the founding members of Gender and Minority Affairs Committee and the chair from 1991 to 1994.
 She helped to write the first report on Women and Under-represented Groups in Ecology (WAMIE) which encouraged the widespread implementation of programs and curriculum to increase recruitment and retention of women and minorities in ecology.